keyboard_arrow_up

 Viscosity

-A measure of the internal friction or resistance of a fluid to flow.
-Viscosity is determined by measuring the liquid shear strength under specific conditions.
+A measure of a fluid’s resistance to flow, defined by its internal friction or shear strength under specific conditions.

 More Hydraulic Valve Information